 Learn about Animals in Winter

 Some animals migrate, some hibernate, and some adapt during colder and darker months.
 Why?
 How?
-This posts helps answer those questions!
+This post helps answer those questions!

 Preschool Unit on Ants